ARTH 3002 - Art History Research Project: Digital Curation

 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 Demonstrate understanding of the various contexts informing works of art.
+1 Demonstrate knowledge and understanding of curatorial display practices and exhibition development.
 2 Identify, analyse, and interpret past and present works of art.
-3 Critically evaluate and synthesise art historical research.
-4 Communicate knowledge intelligbly and argue persuasively in writing and oral discussion.
-5 Conceptualise theoretical problems creatively and independently in assignments.
+3 Critically evaluate and synthesise scholarly arguments in credible academic sources.
+4 Use discipline specific terminology in writing and speaking.
+5 Conceptualise theoretical ideas and practical problems creatively and independently and cooperatively.
 6 Curate an online exhibition from conception to completion using appropriate digital technologies.

 University Graduate Attributes